pistell/Leaflet.DumbMGRS/README.md

 # Leaflet.DumbMGRS

 An MGRS grid overlay plugin for your leaflet application.
-This plugin will enable you to display the Grid Zone Designators (1 million meters by 1 million meters), the 100K grid zones, and a 1000 meter grid interval 😎
+This plugin will enable you to display the Grid Zone Designators (1 million meters by 1 million meters), the 100K grid zones, and a 1000 meter grid interval 😎 This is my first Leaflet plugin, so I am open to all pull requests.

 [Demo](https://pistell.github.io/Leaflet.DumbMGRS/dist/)